AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Changes to Terms and Conditions

-Licensor reserve the right to change these terms and conditions at any time, without prior notice.
-User continued use of the software library after such changes will constitute User's acceptance of the new terms and conditions.
+Licensor reserves the right to modify this Agreement at any time.
+Modified terms become effective 30 days after posting, provided User continues to use the Library during that period.
+User's continued use after the 30-day period constitutes acceptance of the modified terms.

 ## Termination